← Back to research

 Microsandbox

-Microsandbox is an open-source, self-hosted sandbox platform using libkrun microVMs for hardware-isolated AI agent code execution with sub-200ms startup times.
+Microsandbox is an open-source, self-hosted sandbox platform from Super Rad Company (formerly Zerocore AI) using libkrun microVMs for hardware-isolated AI agent code execution, with a cloud offering in closed beta.

 Key takeaways

-• Local-first microVM sandboxes with hardware isolation and sub-200ms startup — secrets never leave the host
+• Local-first microVM sandboxes with hardware isolation — secrets never leave the host, and snapshot/fork/restore now ships in core

 FAQ